DmitryR1986/Windows-10-System-Programming/WTL.md

-### Here i will show how to install WTL properly and avoid possible errors, that i already encountered using Visual Studio 2022.
+### Here i will show how to install WTL properly and avoid possible errors, that i already encountered while using Visual Studio 2022.

 #### Step 1.
 WTL download:
 - https://sourceforge.net/projects/wtl/